In-Building Cellular Enhancement System: Active in-building cellular enhancement system

-Pros and cons of an active system
+Advantages and disadvantages of an active system

 An active system can be deployed in large buildings and/or within a campus of buildings by converting and transporting the radio frequency over optical fiber.
 Many active systems have been deployed covering areas of 1000000 sqft and larger.
 Active systems are best suited when there is a need to support multiple MNOs or large single buildings or campuses with multiple buildings.
 Expansion of an active system is usually in the form of adding more active equipment to increase the number of coverage antennas within the building, to increase the number of MNOs, or to increase the service offerings of an MNO such as adding 3G or 4G services.
 In a properly designed active system, no reengineering or rebalancing of the original system is required when the system is expanded.
 Optical fiber systems can provide coverage in areas up to 2 km from the signal source making them ideal for campus environments.
 An active system will always be more expensive than a passive system.